codmccabe/Math1431/doc/chapter4/42.md

 $$A=P\left(1+\frac{r}{n}\right)^{tn}$$
 :::

-An important base for exponential equation is the number $e$ defined as:
+An important base for the exponential equation is the number $e$ defined as:

 $$e=\lim_{x\to\infty}\left(1+\frac{1}{x}\right)^x$$

-If the investment is compounded continously we have the follwoing formula:
+If the investment is compounded continuously we have the following formula:

 $$A=Pe^{rt}$$